 Securities are valued each business day using prices obtained from a pricing service when such prices are available; otherwise, such securities are valued at the most current sale price or based on a valuation provided by investment managers.
 Fair values of investments that have no readily determinable fair value are generally reported by using the net asset value per share (or its equivalent) of the investment.
-Pooled participant directed accounts and the collective investment funds, held in trust, are valued based on a unit value determined by the Trustees multiplied by the total units held by the Plan.
-The unit value is determined by the Trustees based on the fair value of the underlying assets.
+Pooled participant directed accounts and the collective investment funds are valued based on a unit value determined by the managers or trustees multiplied by the total units held by the Plan.
+The unit value is determined by the respective managers or trustees based on the fair value of the underlying assets.